willhunt/robo_nd_project1/readme.md

 Project for the Build My World project of the Robotics Software Engineer Nanodegree program from Udacity.

 ## Running
 The environment variables will need to be set to find the model and plugin files.
-Enter the following in the termonal
+Enter the following in the terminal
 ```
 export GAZEBO_MODEL_PATH=${GAZEBO_MODEL_PATH}:/<path>/model
 export GAZEBO_PLUGIN_PATH=${GAZEBO_PLUGIN_PATH}:/<path>/build